 - The city has developed and implemented a program to reduce source control for existing development and enforces this program through Gig Harbor Municipal Code Chapter 14.20.155 Source control program. - The city maintains a business inventory and updates the list as needed using business license information and windshield survey.
-This year, the city refined its inventory to 177 identified sites. - The city implements a Source Control Inspection program for its business inventory that meets the criteria of the permit.
-Staff conducted 35 site visits including 2 follow-ups and 2 complaint-based visits, meeting the 20% needed.
-1 site visit resulted in a written warning letter regarding disposal of fuel spill clean-up material and the issue was resolved. - Inspection forms were developed using ArcGIS Survey123 to track inspections.
+This year, the city refined its inventory to 117 identified sites. - The city implements a Source Control Inspection program for its business inventory that meets the criteria of the permit.
+Staff conducted 23 site visits including 2 follow-ups and 2 complaint-based visits, meeting the 20% needed.
+2 inspections were related to a Notice of Violation and subsequent closure of a Voluntary Compliance Agreement.
+No other inspections had enforcement actions beyond education and recommendations.

-- City staff attended a Source Control training sponsored by the Washington Stormwater Center's Business Inspection Group (BIG) and will continue to seek training opportunities when available. - The city has compiled relevant outreach materials and adapted them for this jurisdiction.
+- Inspection reports are in the process of moving over to Cartograph for recordkeeping. - The city has compiled relevant outreach materials and adapted them for this jurisdiction.
 City staff distribute these materials during inspections and in follow-up communications.
+Many of these materials are also available on the city's stormwater webpages.

-Table 9 presents the work plan for the 2025 Source Control Program for Existing Development activities.
+Table 9 presents the work plan for the 2026 Source Control Program for Existing Development activities.
 These tasks were developed through an interactive process with staff from the pertinent city departments.

 Table 9.
-2025 Source Control Program for Existing Development Work Plan Task ID Task Description Responsible Schedule Notes SCP-1 Continue to update and manage the city business inventory.
+2026 Source Control Program for Existing Development Work Plan

+Task ID Task Description Responsible Schedule Notes SCP-1 Continue to update and manage the city business inventory.
 Engineering Ongoing refinement of the inventory.
 SCP-2 Educate and inform local businesses about source control inspections and BMPs.
 Engineering Ongoing SCP-3 Continue to implement Source Control inspection program to meet 20% of business inventory criteria Engineering Ongoing SCP-4 Update municipal code as needed to require compliance from local businesses.
 Engineering Ordinance 1490 adopted July 2022.
 Will update to meet new permit language by August 1, 2027.